ALT Tags in Search Engine Optimization

 None of the Major Engines Considers ALT Text When Determining Relevancy

-According to research by expert SEO researcher Jerry West of WebMarketingNow and Search Engine Academy, at the present time, none of the “Big Three” search engines (Google, Yahoo!, nor MSN), considers ALT text when determining relevancy.
+According to research by expert SEO researcher Jerry West of WebMarketing Now and Search Engine Academy, currently, none of the “Big Three” search engines (Google, Yahoo!, or MSN) considers ALT text when determining relevance.

-According to a Google engineer, what you should do is create an ALT tag that is relevant to the picture, so it gives the user a good experience, including the visually impaired.
-The ALT text is indexed, but it is down graded in the algorithm.
+It provides a good experience, including for those who are visually impaired.
+The ALT text is indexed, but it is downgraded in the algorithm.
 The reason?

-“We see ALT text as relevant as the Keyword Meta tag,’ said the engineer.
-That should say it all as Google has nevër used the Keyword Meta tag due to the high sp@m rate.
+We see ALT text as relevant as the Keyword Meta tag,’ said the engineer.
+That should say it all, as Google has never used the Keyword Meta tag due to its high spam rate.

-“How do we test?
+How do we test?
 I have outlined our testing methodology below,” continues West.

-“Our Testing Setup:
+Our Testing Setup:

-* We have four servers (Two Apache servers, one Windows, one Sun Solaris);
+We have four servers (Two Apache servers, one Windows, one Sun Solaris);

-* Each server is located in a different part of the United States;
+Each server is located in a different part of the United States.

-* Each test server has 16 test domains;
+Each test server has 16 test domains.

-* Domains are matched in pairs for A/B testing;
+Domains are matched in pairs for A/B testing.

-The 8 pairs are configured as follows: 3 pages, 8 pages, 25 pages, 50 pages, 100 pages, 150
+The eight pairs are configured as follows: 3 pages, eight pages, 25 pages, 50 pages, 100 pages, 150 pages

 pages, 300 pages, 500 pages;